mitre/caldera/README.md

 * Any Linux or MacOS
 * Python 3.6.1+ (with Pip3)
-* Google Chrome or Safari are our only supported browsers
+* Google Chrome is our only supported browsers
 * Recommended hardware to run on is 8GB+ RAM and 2+ CPUs

 ## Installation